IsaacGreenMachine/HolbieHelper/README.md

 # Hi i'm Troy Mclure-
-The helper you always knew you needed
+The bot you always knew you needed